Champions Martial Arts logo

 What Is Champions Martial Arts?

-Champions Martial Arts is a franchise for operating Champions Martial Arts Centers that provide professional adult and youth Tae Kwon Do and other martial arts training programs.
-Centers operate from brick-and-mortar locations (typical centers are 800–5,000 square feet in freestanding, in-line, or strip mall locations) and offer memberships and pay-as-you-go services to the general public (B2C).
-The core service bundle includes Tae Kwon Do and other martial arts classes plus related programs such as after-school programs, summer programs, and birthday parties, delivered under the franchisor’s System and Marks.
+Champions Martial Arts is a franchise for operating Champions Martial Arts Centers that provide professional adult and youth Tae Kwon Do and other martial arts training.
+The Centers operate from brick-and-mortar locations, typically 800 to 5,000 square feet in free-standing, in-line, or strip mall spaces, and offer services to the general public (B2C).
+The core service bundle includes Tae Kwon Do and other martial arts classes, after-school and summer programs, birthday parties, and membership and pay-as-you-go enrollment options.

 Champions Martial Arts Franchise: Pros and Cons